-Some 36% of people who have or have had mental health problems have severe or crisis debts, according to a 2014 MoneySavingExpert.com survey.
-Just 6% of people who have never had mental health problems have severe or crisis debts.
+Some 48% of people who have or have had mental health problems have severe or crisis debts, according to a 2018 MoneySavingExpert.com survey.
+Just 7% of people who have never had mental health problems have severe or crisis debts.

-A 2016 survey by debt counsellors Christians Against Poverty found that 46% of those seeking debt help had been prescribed medication by their GP to help them cope, 78% of those in a couple said debt affected their relationship and 38% had considered or attempted suicide.
+A 2019 survey by debt counsellors Christians Against Poverty found that 75% of those seeking debt help said debt made them ill.
+Three quarters (78%) of those in relationships said debt negatively affected their relationship and more than a third (35%) had considered or attempted suicide.

-Mental health problems can also make it difficult to deal with money day to day.
-It can affect your motivation, judgement and income.
-If you are signed off sick or unable to work long-term, you may find you struggle to make ends meet.
+Research by the Money and Mental Health Policy Institute has shown that mental health problems can also make it difficult to deal with money day to day.
+They can affect your motivation, judgement and income, as well as your ability to do things like make calls or open post.

 Fortunately, there is hope and there is light at the end of the tunnel for anyone with a debt problem.
 It's important to recognise that you are not struggling alone.
-The key is to start by taking one or two simple steps and to tackle debt as soon as it starts to mount up.
+The key is to start by